EDITOR

 The academic panel revealed specifics on exciting current and developing efforts to train the rising workforce.
 Dr. Viola L. Acoff, the dean of engineering at the University of Mississippi, passionately shared the success of her breakthrough course design to retain freshmen metallurgy students through a hands one MTE 101 course, which includes access to a fully functioning foundry and efforts to grow already present real-world industry experience through industry-sponsored programs.

-Screenshots from the ASM Executive Leadership Panel handout
+ASM Executive Leadership Panel Academia Panelists

 Source: ASM International